PhD Handbook

 Dissertation Enrollment

-Doctoral candidates are required, after passing the comprehensive oral examination (i.e., dissertation proposal defense), to be continuously enrolled each fall and spring semester in one or more hours of dissertation or programmatically equivalent coursework (for example, document hours for DMA students) that both moves the student towards degree completion and reflects, as accurately as possible, the candidate’s demands on faculty time and university facilities.
+Doctoral candidates are required, after passing the Comprehensive Oral Examination (i.e., dissertation proposal defense), to be continuously enrolled each fall and spring semester in one or more hours of dissertation credits or programmatically equivalent coursework (for example, document hours for DMA students) that both moves the student towards degree completion and reflects, as accurately as possible, the candidate’s demands on faculty time and university facilities.
 During this time, until all requirements for the degree are completed (including the filing of the dissertation) or until 18 post-comprehensive hours have been completed (whichever comes first), the candidate must enroll for a minimum of 6 hours a semester.

-The KU Graduate Studies policy on dissertation enrollment is on their policy website.
+The KU Graduate Studies policy on dissertation enrollment is in their policy library.

 If the defense and all other degree requirements are completed within the second week of a fall or spring semester or the first week of a summer session, enrollment for that term is not required.
+The PhD Program Office should be consulted about the specific date by which the defense must occur if the Comprehensive Oral Exam or Dissertation Defense are scheduled for early in any semester.
 The PhD Program Office must be informed of the committee and scheduled time and format (in-person/virtual) at least four (4) weeks prior to the defense.
 All Dissertation Defenses must be pre-approved with the Office of Graduate Studies and open to the academic public.

 Policy on Multiple Dissertations from the Same Project